sderosiaux/golb/pages/2018-06-15-parser-with-state-monad/index.md

 Sometimes, regexes are enough but they can be obscure and way too complicated or maintenable.

-We remember parsers as huge auto-generated file with some grammar as entrypoint and we don't want to get there.
+We remember parsers as huge auto-generated files with some grammar as entry point and we don't want to get there.
 Hopefully, we know the `State` monad (because shared state is evil) or not (we'll quickly present it).
 We'll see how easy it is to write parsers using the State monad.

 We'll slowly implement an arithmetic parser from scratch, then we'll see a [Whitespace](https://en.wikipedia.org/wiki/Whitespace_(programming_language)) (the programming language, composed only of... whitespaces!) parser implementation using this technique.